The Captivating Energy of Art is a Healing Affair - Article Banner

 bar

-A pencil in hand captures inspiring ideas
+A pencil in hand captures inspiring ideas.

 Manly Palmer Hall Portrait Art Drawing by author Bien

-Manly Palmer Hall Portrait
+Manly P. Hall Portrait

-2. Then, their portraits were filtered out of the shadows and into the shine.
+• Their portraits were filtered out of the shadows and into the shine.

-Coincidently, I wrote about starting over in my book: Ripples: A Novel
+Coincidently, I wrote about starting over in my book Ripples: A Novel.

 bar

-Life changing memories came back to mind
+Life-changing memories came to mind.

 Arthur Edward Waite Portrait Art Drawing by author Bien

-Arthur Edward Waite Portrait
+Arthur E. Waite Portrait

-Here’s more of my ancestral threads…
+Here are more of my ancestral threads.

 bar

-They were all heartfelt, wishing on a star
+They were all heartfelt, wishing on a star.

 Count of St. Germain Portrait Art Drawing by author Bien

-Count of St. Germain Portrait
+St. Germain Portrait

-My portrait drawings of Johann Wolfgang von Goethe, Rudolf Steiner, Comte de Saint Germain, Moses, and Sir Francis Bacon (Shakespeare) emanate their energy as great teachers throughout the ages.
+My portrait drawings of Johann Wolfgang von Goethe, Rudolf Steiner, Comte de Saint Germain, Moses, Hercules, and Sir Francis Bacon (Shakespeare) emanate their energy as great teachers throughout the ages.

-All are equal in brilliance including Manly Palmer Hall and Madame Blavatsky, and of course, rival inventors such as Nikola Tesla and Thomas Edison, even Benjamin Franklin; all of whom found their rightful spot in my drawing pad.
+All are equal in brilliance, including Manly Palmer Hall and Madame Blavatsky, and of course, rival inventors such as Nikola Tesla, Thomas Edison, and even Benjamin Franklin, all of whom found their rightful spot in my drawing pad.

 bar

-The new age movement in North America
+The New Age Movement in North America

 Henry Steel Olcott Portrait Art Drawing by author Bien

-Henry Steel Olcott Portrait
+Henry S. Olcott Portrait

 • Henry Steel Olcott, author and co-founder of The Theosophical Society;